-So far, we considered economies in which the only tool available to the policy maker to mitigate the incidence of the ELB is adjusting the inflation target.
-One may however argue that in practice, emergency fiscal packages (EFP henceforth) are triggered in the event of a particularly dreadful crisis.
-It might this be the case that allowing for such a fiscal package will impinge on the slope of the (r^ , π^) relation.
+are triggered in the event of a particularly dreadful crisis.17 It might thus be the case that allowing for such a fiscal package will impinge on the slope of the (r^, π^) relation.
 To investigate this possibility, we consider a variation on our baseline setup in which we allow for such an EFP.

 The assumed emergency fiscal package is triggered when the cumulative output gap over four consecutive quarters is below -6 percent.
 In that case, the fiscal package is modeled as as an expansion of government purchases, amounting to 4 percent of the steady-state level of output.
 We also assume that after the crisis, when the cumulative output gap is above -6 percent, the fiscal package is withdrawn only gradually, with a coefficient of serial correlation equal to 0.85.
 This means that each quarter after the crisis (as defined here), only 15 percent of the package is withdrawn.
 This package is calibrated so as to prevent extremely adverse outcomes resulting from the deflation spiral embedded in the New Keynesian model considered here.
-It turns out that such events are generally associated with large output losses.17 As shown by Christiano et al. (2011), in such circumstances, the type of fiscal packages considered here can prove very useful.
+It turns out that such events are generally associated with large output losses.18 As shown by Christiano et al. (2011), in such circumstances, the type of fiscal packages considered here can prove very effective at stabilizing the economy.

 The effectiveness of fiscal policy as a stabilization instrument when the economy is at the ELB is illustrated in Table 3 which reports key moments from simulations of the model allowing for an EFP as outlined above.
-For instance, with $\pi = 2$ percent and $r^ = 1$ percent, the above mentionned inflation and output gap biases are almost non existent-the average (annualized) inflation rate is 2.03 percent, and the average (annualized) output gap is 0.02 percent- even though the frequency of hitting the ELB approaches 13 percent.
+For instance, with $\pi = 2$ percent and $r^ = 1$ percent, the above mentioned inflation and output gap biases are almost non existent-the average (annualized) inflation rate is 2.03 percent, and the average (annualized) output gap is 0.02 percent-even though the frequency of hitting the ELB approaches 13 percent.
 Note that, on average the package accounts for around 1 percent of the euro area GDP, which is sizable.